tavareshenrique/fastfeet-app/README.md

 # Install the App on your Android
 yarn android
 # or
-react-native run android

-# Install the App on your Android
-yarn android
-# or
 react-native run-android

 # Install the App on your iOS